foxssake/netfox/docs/netfox/guides/network-time.md

 *Max Ticks Per Frame* sets the maximum number of frames to simulate per tick loop.
 Used to avoid freezing the game under load.

 *Recalibrate Threshold* is the largest allowed time discrepancy in seconds.
-If the difference between the remote time and game time is larger than this setting, the game time will be reset to the remote time.
+If the difference between the remote clock and reference clock is larger than this setting, the reference clock will be reset to the remote clock.
+See [NetworkTimeSynchronizer] for more details.

-*Sync Interval* is the resting time between time synchronizations.
-Note that the synchronization itself may take multiple seconds, so overall there will be more time between two synchronization runs than just the interval.
+*Sync Interval* is the resting time in seconds between sampling the remote clock.

-*Sync Samples* is the number of measurements to take for estimating roundtrip time.
+*Sync Samples* is the number of measurements to use for time synchronization.
+This includes measuring roundtrip time and estimating clock offsets.

+*Sync Adjust Steps* is the number of iterations to use when adjusting the reference clock.
+Larger values result in more stable clocks but slower convergence, while smaller values synchronize more aggressively.

-*Sync Sample Interval* is the resting time between roundtrip measurements.
+*Sync Sample Interval* *deprecated in netfox v1.9.0*.
+Originally used as the resting time between roundtrip measurements.

-*Sync to Physics* ties the network tick loop to the physics process when enabled.
+*Sync to Physics* ensures that the network tick loop runs in Godot's physics process when enabled.
+This can be useful in cases where a lot of physics operations need to be done as part of the tick- or the rollback loop.

 [NetworkTimeSynchronizer]: ./network-time-synchronizer.md